toraritte/aquir/README.md

 $ mix do event_store.drop, event_store.create, event_store.init
 ```

-(It did work all of these tasks on one line and then it didn't, then again it did, etc. This way seemed to be the most robust so far.)
+(It did  work when  all of these  tasks were  on one
+line and  then it  didn't, then  again it  did, etc.
+This way seemed to be the most robust so far.)

 ## 1 How to start this project on your machine (WIP)